The Victor Book For Boys Front Cover Images

 Cover Images 1964 -1979

-The First Cover Images Mainly Portrayed World War 2
+The First Victor Book Cover Images Mainly Portrayed World War 2

 The first cover (1964) portrayed the 1942 attack on the dry dock at St Nazaire by commandos.
 In my view the image is the best of all the cover images.

 The 1969 image of three people free fall parachuting breaks the mold of the early years.
 Why free fall parachuting was depicted I don't know.
-Maybe display parachuting was in its infancy and was the 'thing' of the day.
-I don't remember.
-But I am glad to say the next cover in 1970 went back to WW2.
+Display parachuting was in its infancy and was the 'thing' of the day so that's perhaps why.

 Clicking on an image will open a new page showing all the books of that year for sale on amazon.co.uk

 The Covers and Contents Evolved Over the Years

 The Victor Comic and Book for Boys started out as publications based very much on WW 2.
 As the years went on and a new generation of children was the target audience, the comic and books started to change and modernise.

 You can see this from the cover images quite clearly.
 I believe this modernisation caused by a change of audience, led to the books demise.
 Of course it is normal for most things to have a shelf life and the Victor Book for Boys is, or was, no exception.